Even a decade ago, the business world was product and company-centric.

 Focus on a niche group, with a specific problem.
 Solving that problem will help you to build a specific identity and positioning, in their minds.
 And that is the crux of building a brand.

-Understand their biggest unmet needs (pain points) or desires, their purchase behavior.
+Understand their biggest unmet needs (pain points) or desires and their purchase behavior.
 This will clarify how you can solve their problems best and create your communication.

-Get an idea of their lifestyle, where they hang out, where they go to find information, their customer journey.
+Get an idea of their lifestyle, where they hang out, where they go to find information, and their customer journey.
 This will help in your marketing.

 Download a FREE template to create a buyer persona.